I Had COVID-19. Do I Still Need A Vaccine?

 If you have already had and recovered from COVID-19, you may be wondering: Do I need a to worry about getting the vaccine if I have already had COVID-19?

-Once you get the shot, it is important to continue to wear a mask in public and to practice social distancing.
-Until we reach herd immunity and the majority of people in the United States have been vaccinated, we will need to continue to practice social distancing, handwashing and wearing masks.
+Until we reach herd immunity and most people in the United States have been vaccinated, we will need to continue to practice social distancing, handwashing and wearing masks.
 These are the best ways to reduce your chance of being exposed to or spreading the virus until we can end this pandemic.

 The information in this blog post is accurate at the time of publication.
 However, as the situation surrounding COVID-19 continues to change, it's possible that information has changed since being published.
 While Ochsner Health is trying to keep our blog posts as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC website.